sagecodes/intro-web-scraping/README.md

 :Code snippet explanations:

+Look at data tags

+write code to get data

+Examples for

+- table data
+- Headline data
+- Following links from pages

+Look at scraped data

+Regex for parsing li data

+Visualize data

 ## Challenges

 - Install Python and run this scraper locally
 - Scrape a different site
 - Visiualise your data in a different way
 - Save your data to a file or database
+- Sentiment analysis on headlines like Google news

 # Keep Learning
 :Resources:
 Free prep!!!

+Scrapy